-- 1. You will determine how accurately and precisely you can measure 18ul, 80 ul, 180ul and 480 ul of water and of 50% glycerol. - 2.
+- 1. You will determine how accurately and precisely you can measure 80 ul, 180ul and 480 ul of water (or other settings be sure to write them down) and subsequently the same volumes of 50% glycerol. - 2.
 Take your micropipetters and tips to a microscale balance. - 3.
-Make sure you identify next to each balance: a beaker of water, a 50-ml tube of 50% glycerol, a box of Kimwipes, some Parafilm squares and some weigh boats. - 4.
+Make sure you identify next to each balance: a beaker of water, a 50-ml tube of 50% glycerol, a box of Kimwipes, some Parafilm squares and some small weigh boats. - 4.
 For each volume required, set the correct micropipetter to the value indicated above. - 5.
 Seat a tip on the micropipetter barrel. - 6.
 Make sure the balance is turned on, that the units say 'gm' and that the balance is reading zero. - a.
 Put the piece of Parafilm (paper side down, so you are delivering solution to the waxy side) on the pan of the balance and tare it (zero it). - 7.
 Pull up water into the micropipetter tip, carefully move the tip over to the Parafilm on the balance pan. - a.
 Gently depress the plunger to deliver the water to the Parafilm (the water beads up on the surface).
 Remove the pipette from the balance. - b.
 Shut the window of the balance so air movement does not affect the measurement. - 8.
-Record the mass delivered (for water, since it weighs about 1gm/ml it gives you a fairly accurate idea about the volume of water you delivered) - a.
+Record the mass delivered (again, for water, since it weighs about 1gm/ml, it gives you a fairly accurate idea about the volume of water you delivered) - a.
 Record any observations about bubbles, droplets or other things that might have caused your delivery to be inaccurate. - 9.
 If you re-tare the Parafilm with the liquid on it you can immediately make another measurement - a.
 If too much water is on the balance it may start to run off the Parafilm, which will change the mass in that case remove the Parafilm from the balance pan and gently blot up the liquid with a Kimwipe. - b.
-For the larger volume measurements you may want to use a weigh boat instead tare that as you do the Parafilm. - 10.
+For the larger volume measurements (0.5-1ml) you may want to use a weigh boat instead tare that as you do the Parafilm. - 10.
 Repeat each volume delivery at least twice (you can keep the same tip for this since it is just water), recording the masses each time. - a.
 Continue until you can reliably deliver the same volume that is close to the target volume. - 11.
 Repeat for each of the other micropipetters and target volumes. - 12.
 Now repeat steps 4-11 using the solution labeled 50% glycerol (in a blue-capped 50 ml tube). - 13.
-Take the average and standard deviation of your best three measurements. - 14.
-What conclusions can you draw about your reproducibility and accuracy using the micropipetters.
-Is there another possible explanation for inaccuracy?
+Take the average of all of your measurements and of your best 3 if you did more than 3.